 There’s also the mechanisms necessary to monitor learner behaviour and how they interact with the learning content they’re delivered.
 Based on that data, learning administrators are able to make strategic interventions to provide intelligence-driven content suggestions to their learners, make better decisions related to adapting learning so better suit the individual needs of their learners and encourage more intelligence conversations among them.

 Join Docebo’s Gloria Castillo, Marketing Specialist, as she discusses strategies to integrate learning into the flow of work with your learning platform.

-The webinar, presented by Docebo in partnership with TrainingZone, is scheduled for July 23 at 11 am EST. Discussion topics will include:
+The webinar, presented by Docebo in partnership with TrainingZone, will cover the following content:

 - Using learning technology to deliver micro and macro learning content.

 - The difference between micro and macro learning content (and how adaptive learning platforms make delivering the two concepts separately a reality)

 - Making learning relevant to employees by delivering it on the job, at the point of need